narwhalacademy/zebra-crossing/README.md

 - **Buy a mobile phone that always gets the latest software updates** and, in the case of Android, doesn't install unnecessary apps and system add-ons.
   - First choice: Apple iPhone.
 Apple has a track record of supporting devices for a long time.
   - Second choice: Google Pixel.
 Pixel phones get Android updates direct from Google and ships with a more-or-less "vanilla" installation of Android.
-  - Avoid Samsung: They have a track record of adding a lot of unnecessary apps, including [an app platform that installs apps without permission and collects data about you without consent](https://www.techfinitive.com/explainers/what-is-app-cloud-delete/).
-  - For other Android phones: It's a balancing act between choosing a phone that a) doesn't add too much bloat to their installation of Android, b) quickly applies security patches that are released from Google's Android project, and c) will guarantee software updates for their hardware for a long time.
+  - For other Android phones:
+    - Research to find a phone that a) doesn't add too much bloat to their installation of Android, b) quickly applies security patches that are released from Google's Android project, and c) will guarantee software updates for their hardware for a long time.
+    - Avoid cheaper Android phones from big companies like Samsung, Xiaomi or OPPO: They have a track record of adding unnecessary and intrusive apps.
+E.g. Samsung's [app platform that installs apps without permission and collects data about you without consent](https://www.techfinitive.com/explainers/what-is-app-cloud-delete/).
 - **Use a paid VPN service** both when you're on a public network (e.g. café) and when you're at home (to decrease data shared with your internet/phone company).
   - Avoid free VPN services because free services often make their money back by selling your data.
   - Recommended VPNs: [Mullvad](https://mullvad.net), [IVPN](https://www.ivpn.net/)💰
   - *Note that though the iCloud Private Relay is similar to a VPN, it only applies to traffic through the Safari web browser.*

-#### Disable 2G connectivity on your phone (Android only)

-2G cellular network technology is outdated and has security vulunerabilities that allow fraudsters to send fake text messages.
-To disable it on Android:

-- `Settings → Network and Internet → SIMs → [Your carrier name] → Allow 2G: Off`
-- If that option doesn’t appear, open the Phone app and enter `*#*#4636#*#*`.
-A `Testing` screen will pop up.
-Select `Phone information` and then change the `Set Preferred Network Type` to the same as the current selection minus `GSM`.
-To see what each acronymn stands for, see Wikipedia’s [Comparison of wireless standards page](https://en.wikipedia.org/wiki/Comparison_of_mobile_phone_standards#Comparison_of_wireless_Internet_standards).

-#### Use end-to-end encrypted apps
+### 🔡 Use end-to-end encrypted apps

-##### For secure messaging & calls
+#### For secure messaging & calls

 - **Use apps with open source end-to-end encryption protocols and easy-to-use disappearing message timers.**
   - Recommended apps: